gabriele-h/almapipo/README.md

 almapipo is short for "ALMa API Client with POstgres".

-The intention to have an implementation with a Postgres DB is to store the following information:
+The intention of having an implementation with a Postgres DB is to store the following information:
-* For which IDs where API-calls made and were they successful
+* For which IDs where API-calls made
+* Where the API-calls successful
 * Responses for all successful GET calls
-* Request content sent to the API for successful calls
+* Request content sent to the API for successful PUT/POST calls
-* Response content received from the API for successful calls
+* Response content received from the API for successful PUT/POST calls
 * CSV files that were used as an input for the API calls

 This way it should be easy to determine which API calls need to be